shamansir/rpd/docs/sections/api.md

 By default, inlets accept connection only from one outlet, so when user connects some other outlet to this inlet, the previous connection, if it existed, is immediately and automatically removed.
 Though, you can pass an option to the renderer named `inletsAcceptMultipleLinks` and set it to `true`, so multiple connections will be available to user and inlets will receive values from all the outlets connected in order they were fired. <!-- FIXME: check if it works and consider #336 -->

-You can discover the complete list of the properties which could be used in this definition if you read the [`Rpd.channeltype`](TODO) method description.
+You can discover the complete list of the properties which could be used in this definition if you follow to [Inlet Definition](#inlet-definition) section.

 #### `node.addOutlet(type, alias, [definition]) → Outlet`